-Reputational risk management in banks is one of the most valuable and fragile strategies for a financial organization.
+Reputational risk management in banks is one of the most valuable strategies for a financial organization.
 Reputation management is the key to building trust, and a great reputation can mean higher customer acquisition and retention rates.
-Negative reputation, meanwhile, can drive away potential clients and increase customer churn, and banks are already fighting an uphill battle.
+A negative reputation, meanwhile, can drive away potential clients and increase customer churn, and banks are already fighting an uphill battle.

 - Customer reviews data shows banks are ranked second to last in terms of reputation when compared to other industries